0art-vandelay0/EauClairesSalon/README.md

 ## **Known Bugs**

--   There is currently no Delete or Edit/Update functionality from within the program.
+-   There is currently neither a Delete nor Edit/Update functionality from within the program.
     To delete or edit, use you RDBMS Software or Querey MySql Server at the command line with your existing local setup.

 ## License